soundsrc/login_yubikey_piv/README.md

 # Setting up authentication

-Dump out a certificate from slot 9a.
+Extract a public key from slot 9a.

 ```
-yubico-piv-tool -aread-cert -s9a
+yubico-piv-tool -aread-cert -s9a > certificate.pem
+openssl x509 -in certificate.pem -pubkey -noout > public.pem
 ```

-On the host server, append the certificate to:
+On the host server, append the public key to:

 ```
 $HOME/.yubikey/authorized_keys